 - (1) All forms filed for approval shall be included with the filing.
 Changes to a previously approved form shall be highlighted.
-The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the insurer shall be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy contains variable items, the submission shall include the Statement of Variability.
-The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50.
+The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, include a letter or other document authorizing the firm to file on behalf of the company.

-- (6) The submission shall indicate the maximum number of insureds that may be covered at any one time and include a specimen specifications page reflecting this scenario. - (7) A description of any innovative or unique features of each policy form. - (8) State whether the policy is sex-distinct or unisex.
+- (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification pages of the policy contain variable items, the submission shall include the Statement of Variability.
+The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50. - (6) The submission shall indicate the maximum number of insureds that may be covered at any one time and include a specimen specifications page reflecting this scenario. - (7) A description of any innovative or unique features of each policy form. - (8) State whether the policy is sex-distinct or unisex.
 If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (9) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
-This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (10) If the policy is for use with more than one plan, the submission shall include a separate set of uniquely numbered specification pages for each plan being submitted for approval, along with a separate actuarial memorandum for each plan.
-Examples of acceptable plans would include (a) various premium-paying periods, such as 20 Pay Endowment or Endowment Paid Up at 65, but would not include a single premium plan, which contains significantly different standard provisions, and (b) various endowment periods.
+This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company.